Holocaust Remembrance Day

 Click here to see the 18 poems that they selected.

 The Ackerman Center has held multiple workshops with students and faculty to translate several of these poems into more than a dozen languages, and we are in the process of compiling them.
-We have produced a collection of translations of Holocaust poems into Arabic, which can be viewed by clicking here.
+We have produced a collection of translations of Holocaust poems into several languages such as Farsi, Spanish, Portuguese, Urdu, and Arabic, which can be viewed by clicking on the languages.

 Dr. Ozsváth, When the Danube Ran Red

-The year 2020 marks the 75th anniversary of the end of World War II.
+Last year marked the 75th anniversary of the end of World War II.
 Click here to listen to Dr. Zsuzsanna Ozsváth

 , the Leah and Paul Lewis Chair in Holocaust Studies, read about the moment that Budapest was liberated from her memoir, When the Danube Ran Red